qwerty123-noname/kriks999/README.md

 - 👋 Hi, I’m @kriks999
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend web-developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Frontend(CSS/HTML/JS)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently not looking to collaborate on any
 - 📫 How to reach me: email - kriks999@list.ru discord - Oki#9547

 <!---